 - We will decide where the exam will take place before the Appointment.

-- After the Appointment we will discuss your pets treatment plan over he phone or over email.
-I will provide an emailed receipt and take a credit card over the phone if there are remaining unpaid fees.
+- After the Appointment we will discuss your pets treatment plan.
+I will provide an emailed receipt and send another digital invoice for remaining fees or take cash or check at appointment time.

 Choosing a Spot for the Appointment